MRD-GITH/MRD-GITH/README.md

 ** About Me:**

-I am a Mechanical Engineer ,with an Automobile Engineering diploma.
+I am a Mechanical Engineer ,with an Automobile Engineering diploma,techie.

 "I am  a Tech Enthusiast who loves to work with cutting edge technologies.
 I believe that data tells us more than just numbers, it helps us to understand our users and their desires.
 I want to pursue Data analytics & Visualization because I want the business to quickly view the insights & use data to maximize their value."